opensourcedoc/algo-golang/README.md

-# Data Structures in Go
+# Data Structures and Algorithms in Go

-The repo implements common data structures in Go.
+The repo implements common data structures and algorithms in Go.

 ## Intro